yichenroy/liferay-portal/README.markdown

-# Liferay Portal
+test# Liferay Portal

 [Liferay Portal](https://portal.liferay.dev) is an open source enterprise web platform for building business solutions that deliver immediate results and long-term value.
-Liferay Portal started out as a personal development project in 2000 and was open sourced in 2001.
+Liferay Portal started out as a personal development project in 2000 and was open sourced in 2001. test

 To get started, check out the project's homepage at [portal.liferay.dev](https://portal.liferay.dev)!